The answer to this question in Washington is "definitely not," and in Oregon is "maybe."

 Oregon appellate courts have not addressed this issue.
 They have ruled against legal malpractice plaintiffs seeking to recover fees paid to malpractice counsel, but have expressly left the door open to allowing the judgment to reflect an award, in the underlying case, of prevailing party attorney fees when such fees would have been available.
 Rivera-Martinez v Vu, 245 Or App 422, 263, P3d 1078 (2011); Rowlett v Fagan, 283 Or App 1, 388 P3d 407 (2016).
 It would appear that the latter point hardly required express authority from the appellate courts, since any part of the underlying judgment that was lost should be fair game as damages in the malpractice case.

-One could say that the Oregon courts passed on an opportunity to announce a rule similar to that in Washington under Shoemaker, signifying something.
+One could say that in these cases the Oregon courts passed on an opportunity to announce a rule similar to that in Washington under Shoemaker, perhaps signifying something.
 However, the question of deduction of unpaid fees was never raised in these cases.
 Short-sightedly, the plaintiffs simply failed to include a likely award of fees against the other side in the underlying case, and instead sought fees incurred in the malpractice case.
-This would have been a very awkward way to address the concerns addressed in Shoemaker, and would have constituted a more direct assault on the "American rule," with the potentially adverse consequences discussed above.
+Allowing such fees would have constituted a more direct assault on the "American rule."

 Thus, it would appear that Rivera-Marinez and Rowlett signify little or nothing in regards to this question.
 The argument in Oregon that unpaid fees in the underlying case should not be deducted is still available.
 It remains to be seen how the courts would rule, but citation to the Washington cases as persuasive, yet not binding, authority would be prudent in the attempt to get Oregon to adopt a similar rule.